+1) Fixed Assets:

+a) Whether the company is maintaining proper records showing full particulars, including quantitative details and situation of fixed assets;

+b) Whether these fixed assets have been physically verified by management at reasonable intervals; whether any material discrepancies were noticed on such verification and if so, whether the same have been properly dealt with in the books of account;

+c) If a substantial part of fixed assets have been disposed off during a year, whether it has affected the going concern.

+2) Inventories:

-- 1) fixed assets: - a) whether the company is maintaining proper records showing full particulars, including quantitative details and situation of fixed assets; - b) whether these fixed assets have been physically verified by the management at reasonable intervals; whether any material discrepancies were noticed on such verification and if so, whether the same have been properly dealt with in the books of account; - c) If a substantial part of fixed assets have been disposed off during a year, whether it has affected the going concern; - 2) inventories: - a) whether physical verification of inventory has been conducted at reasonable intervals by management; - b) whether the procedures of physical verification of inventory are followed by the management reasonable and adequate in relation to the size of a company and the nature of its business?
-If not, the inadequacies in such procedures should be reported; - 3) accounts receivable: - a) whether the company has accounts receivable.
-If so, give the number of parties and amount involved in transactions; - b) whether the company has doubtful debts;
+a) Whether physical verification of inventory has been conducted at reasonable intervals by management;

+b) Are the procedures of physical verification of inventory followed by management reasonable and adequate in relation to the size of a company and the nature of its business?
+If not, the inadequacies in such procedures should be reported;

+3) Accounts receivable:

+a) Does the company have accounts receivable.
+If so, give the number of parties and amount involved in transactions;

+b) Whether the company has doubtful debts;

+c) Whether reasonable steps have been taken by a company for recovery of the doubtful debts;

+4) Liabilities

-- c) whether reasonable steps have been taken by a company for recovery of the doubtful debts; - 4) liabilities: - a) has the company taken any secured or unsecured bank loans?
-If so, give the number of parties and the amount involved in the transactions; - b) whether the rate of interest and other terms and conditions of secured or unsecured loans taken by the company; are prima facie prejudicial to the interest of a company; - c) whether payments of the principal amount and interest are also regular; - d) whether a company has given any guarantee for loans taken by others from banks or financial institutions, the terms and conditions whereof are prejudicial to the interest of a company; - e) whether term loans were applied for the purpose for which the loans were obtained; - f) whether the funds raised on short-term basis have been used for long-term investment; if yes, the nature and amount are to be indicated; - 5) internal control system: - a) it there is an adequate internal control procedure for the purchase of inventory and fixed assets and for the sale of goods and services that is commensurate with the size of a company and the nature of its business; - b) whether there is a continuing failure to correct major weaknesses in internal control.
+a) Has the company taken any secured or unsecured bank loans?
+If so, give the number of parties and the amount involved in the transactions;

+b) Whether the rate of interest and other terms and conditions of secured or unsecured loans taken by the company; are prima facie prejudicial to the interest of a company;

+c) Whether payments of the principal amount and interest are also regular.

+d) Whether a company has given any guarantee for loans taken by others from banks or financial institutions, the terms and conditions whereof are prejudicial to the interest of a company.

+e) Whether term loans were applied for the purpose for which the loans were obtained f) Whether the funds raised on short-term basis have been used for long-term investment; if yes, the nature and amount are to be indicated;

+5) Internal control system: Is there an adequate internal control procedure for the purchase of inventory and fixed assets and for the sale of goods and services that is commensurate with the size of a company and the nature of its business,.
+Whether there is a continuing failure to correct major weaknesses in internal control.